MrAviator93/TestBoost/README.md

 # TestBoost
-Experimental project to test boost filesystem and boost options libraries as well as fmtlib on Raspberry Pi 4
+Experimental project to test boost filesystem and boost options libraries as well as fmt formatting library on Raspberry Pi 4.

 # Requirements
 A C++ compiler that supports C++ 17 revision, Boost C++ libraries and fmt formatting library.